 - Salt - for flavor.

-- Apple Sauce - to make the muffins moist and to replace the eggs in traditional muffins.
+- Apple Sauce – to make the muffins moist and to replace the eggs in traditional muffins.
+You can swap this out with any vegan egg replacer that you like.
+In my post, I have a complete list of options for substituting eggs in any recipe.

-- Oil - to make the muffins moist.
+- Oil – to make the muffins moist.
 Any neutral-flavored oil like canola, refined coconut oil, or light olive oil.
-(You can replace the oil with equal amounts of more apple sauce if you want oil-free muffins).
+(You can replace the oil with equal amounts of apple sauce if you want oil-free muffins).

 - Plant-Based Milk - to make the muffins moist.
 Soy, almond, cashew, or rice milk will all work.